OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 The object constructor requires a minimum of 2 input arguments which are strings, and may need a third string input argument.

-- The first input argument must be a string with the file name of the Modelica code, with Modelica file extension ".mo" If the  Modelica file is not in the current directory of Python, then the file path must also be included
+- The first input argument must be a string with the file name of the Modelica code, with Modelica file extension ".mo".
+  If the Modelica file is not in the current directory of Python, then the file path must also be included.

--  The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package
+-  The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package.

 -  A third input argument is used if the Modelica model builds on other Modelica code, e.g. the Modelica Standard Library.

+-  By default ModelicaSystem uses OMCSessionZMQ but if you want to use OMCSession then pass the argument `useCorba=True` to the constructor.

 Standard get methods
 ~~~~~~~~~~~~~~~~~~~~